 - Market Depth – This shows a list of all buy and sell orders in the market, and may be useful in informing what price to set your limit orders at.
 Sharesies does provide depth for the NZX, but only if you pay $10 per month.
 It’s an unnecessary subscription for most investors.

 - Announcements – Market announcements are the main channel for companies to release important information such as financial results, and corporate action details (such as dividend payments and capital raises) out to investors.
-Announcements aren’t displayed on Sharesies, so you’ll need to refer to other sources like the NZX website or the Tradalia app to see these.
+Announcements aren’t displayed on Sharesies, so you’ll need to refer to other sources like the NZX website to see these.

 Tax treatment of your investments is the same regardless of what investment platform you use.
 However, Sharesies automatically takes care of the following taxes for you: